India Stakes Its Claim as Asia's Next AI Infrastructure Powerhouse

-This is not a speculative announcement.
-NVIDIA has signed a four-year engagement worth over $1 billion to establish one of Asia-Pacific's largest DGX Cloud clusters inside Yotta's Blackwell-powered infrastructure.
-When the hardware arrives, India will join a very short list of countries capable of training frontier AI models domestically.
+This announcement follows NVIDIA's four-year engagement worth over $1 billion to establish one of Asia-Pacific's largest DGX Cloud clusters within Yotta's infrastructure.
+When operational, India will join an exclusive group of nations capable of training frontier AI models domestically, reducing reliance on foreign cloud providers.

 "AI infrastructure is becoming foundational economic infrastructure.
 This Nvidia Blackwell Ultra supercluster reinforces India's position in the global AI value chain." - Darshan Hiranandani, Co-founder and Chairman, Yotta Data Services